Skip to main content

 Authorization: YOUR_API_KEY

-• Free tier includes 1,000 minutes monthly for testing
+• Free tier includes 500 minutes for developing and testing

 How to Start Your First Meeting

-With your API Key ready, you can create your first meeting room:
+With your API Key ready, you can create your first meeting room with basic configurations:

 cURL to create meeting room